The Deadlift Family Tree

 Romanian Deadlift (RDL)

-The best hamstring builder in your arsenal.
-Starts from standing, emphasizes the eccentric (lowering) phase, and maintains constant tension on the hamstrings.
+One of the best hamstring and glute accessories in most programs.
+Starts from standing, emphasizes the eccentric (lowering) phase, and maintains constant tension on the hamstrings and glutes.

 RDL starts from the top (standing), conventional from the floor.
-RDL maintains slight knee bend throughout - you're not trying to touch the floor, you're trying to stretch the hamstrings.
+RDL maintains slight knee bend throughout – you are not trying to touch the floor, you are trying to stretch the hamstrings.
 Stop when you feel a strong stretch, typically mid-shin level.

 RDL Execution